Collection of useful SSH commands

 SSH config

-Simplify connections with SSH config files
+Simplify connections with SSH config files.

 Add ~/.ssh/config file